hegh/basics/README.md

 ## lru - An LRU cache

-A simple read-through cache with least-recently-used eviction semantics.
+A simple cost-based read-through cache with least-recently-used eviction semantics.

-All you need to provide is a retriever function to look up values associated with keys, and a maximum cache size.
+All you need to provide is a retriever function to look up values associated with keys, and a maximum cache cost.
 Optionally, you can also provide a function to be called on eviction.

 See cache/lru/lru.go for usage instructions.